oloapinivad/MiLES/README.md

 ## SOFTWARE REQUIREMENTS

-* a.
+a.
 R version >3.0
-* b.
+b.
 CDO version > 1.6.5 (1.8 at least for complete GRIB support), compiled with netCDF4
-* c.
+c.
 Compiling environment (gcc)

 IMPORTANT: there are 5 R packages (ncdf4, maps, PCICt, akima and mapproj) needed to run **MiLES**.
-You have to run "Rscript config/installpack.R" as first step in order to install the packages.
+You have to run `Rscript config/installpack.R` as first step in order to install the packages.
 If everything runs fine, their installation is performed by an automated routine that brings the user through the standard web-based installation.
 Packages are also included in **MiLES** and can be installed offline.
-- "ncdf4" provides the interface for NetCDF files.
+- `ncdf4` provides the interface for NetCDF files.
-- "maps" provides the world maps for the plots: (version >= 3.0 )
+- `maps` provides the world maps for the plots: (version >= 3.0 )
-- "PCICt" provides the tools to handle 360-days and 365-days calendars (from model data).
+- `PCICt` provides the tools to handle 360-days and 365-days calendars (from model data).
-- "akima" provides the interpolation for map projections.
+- `akima` provides the interpolation for map projections.
-- "mapproj" provides a series of map projection that can be used.
+- `mapproj` provides a series of map projection that can be used.

 If you are aware of other way to implement this 5 passages without using those packages, please contact me.